lawrencegripper/hack-databricksterraform/README.md

-# Disclaimer

-This is a point in time hack and isn't kept up-to-date.
-It best serves as a guide or sample.

-## What does it do?
+# What does it do?

 Creates a:
 1. Databricks workspace in Azure